kolaoba/R_AirQualityScripts/notebooks/R_powerofnames.md

 This is pretty basic use of names; getting the headers in a dataframe.
 This simple feature can unlock so much more.
 Let’s go!

-Next, we will generate diurnal plots of O3, Nox and CO, they theoretically have a chemical relationship but that isn’t within the scope of this post.
+Next, we will generate diurnal plots of O<sub>3</sub>, No<sub>x</sub>
+and CO, they theoretically have a chemical relationship and comparing these plots will help us verify that.

 To get these plots, we’ll be using an awesome package from David Carslaw called “openair”.
 It’s a neat package for air quality analysis.
-You can install using install.packages(“openair”) or you can get it directly from his github.
+You can install using install.packages(“openair”) or you can get it directly from his [github](https://davidcarslaw.github.io/openair/).
 I’ll load it below since i have it installed already.

 ``` r
 library(openair)